ouspg/SoftwareHardwareSec/README.md

 ## Practicalities

-The course has seven laboratory exercises, and six (might change!)
-Moodle exams.
+The course has seven laboratory exercises, and seven mandatory lectures.

 Lectures are handling topics from a high perspective and they are not generally going technically deep.
-Moodle exams are mostly based on the lectures.
+Lecture exams (in case of a missed lecture) are mostly based on the lectures.

 Laboratory exercises are thought of as independent packages: containing theory and exercises and going technologically very deep.

-To pass this course with grade 1, you have to pass the Moodle exams.
+To pass this course with grade 1, you have to attend all lectures (or replace them with their Exams).

 To get a better grade, you have to do some laboratory exercises.
 You can somewhat decide what grade you will earn on this course because you can (hopefully!) see from the beginning how much work is required for each grade.